By combining collaborative workshops and personal coaching, leaders can address hidden team dysfunctions and unlock agency potential.

 And when these disciplines are combined, you achieve the compound effect of co-creation and collective growth.

-- With clarity on where they’re collectively headed, each team member then has a short burst of individual coaching to unpack their personal journey towards those shared goals.
+- With clarity on where they’re collectively headed, each team member then has a short burst of individual coaching to unpack their personal journey towards those shared goals

-The entire process creates a new collective awareness – and awareness enables progress.
+This process creates a new collective awareness – and awareness enables progress.

 The power of the collective